vibhathaa/crm-api/README.md

 - pull the git repo to the desired directory
 - Install python-pip and fetch dependecies using pip install -r requirements.txt
 - Make Changes to config.py as necessary for DB connection.
 SQLite is used by default and a some test data is provided.
-- Run the application using python3 app.py
+- Run the application using python3 app.py.

 ## Modifications - contributions
-The prject structure is as follows
+The project structure is as follows
 - openapi/swagger.yml - contains the API specification.
 Any new endpoints must be defined here and mapped to respective controllers.
 - customers.py/opportunities.py - respective controllers for the resources
 - models.py - contains the model definitions and serializations
 - repository.py - Repository for resources
 - config.py - Config file

+## TODO ##